 - What is the sacred matrix?

-- What is the role of community building in system change?
+- What is the role of community building in a post-capitalist future?

 - Why is the healing of sex, love and partnership crucial for system change?